Reinards0/UnitConv/README.md

 # Unit Converter in HTML
-This is my attempt to build a unit converter using HTML, CSS, and JavaScript.
+This is my attempt to build a unit converter using HTML, ~~CSS~~, and JavaScript.
 <br>
 ## How to use
 Open the HTML File.